 Psychiatrists are medical doctors specially trained to deal with the co-existing mental disorders that some people in addiction have.
 They talk privately with clients, diagnose as well as treat substance abuse, and form patient’s plan on the psychiatric front.
 Regular counselors, who aren’t medical doctors but are trained in substance abuse disorders, will always meet with clients regularly in some rehabs, and they’ll discuss the issues of addiction that are bothering clients or that clients need to work on.
 Some rehab centers also have nurses who can administer anti-addiction medications that ease withdrawal.

 Peer support specialists sometimes visit rehabs or work in rehabs as well.
 These employees have recovered addicts themselves, with a substantial amount of clean time behind them.
 They can lead to group meetings or structured meetings that deal with the many issues of substance abuse.
-Licensed clinical social workers are sometimes employed by rehabs to help clients deal with issues in their private lives.
+Licensed new start clinical social workers are sometimes employed by rehabs to help clients deal with issues in their private lives.
 These social workers are great at planning aftercare plans on how to re-enter the community after a stay in rehab.

 Holistic and Other Professionals

 Nutrition is one of the areas that is greatly affected by addiction.
 Some drug rehab centers may employ nutritionists or holistic specialists who deal in a different part of the healthcare field.
 Acupuncture and yoga experts have also served in some rehabs in order to help clients learn for other ways to deal with their problems in newfound sobriety.
 While none of these types of specialists will have a medical degree, they have their own corner of the healthcare field and might do enormous good for some clients.
 A good yoga session has helped many a person deal with the stressors of life, and many clients discover that this is yet another tool to add to their toolbox.
 Nutritionists plan meals and help clients get better physically day by day.